AtScaleInc/atscale-k8s-blueprints/README.md

 - An AKS cluster
 - All necessary Azure roles and security groups
 - Optional: Azure PostgreSQL Flexible Server and other Azure infrastructure as defined in the modules

+### Google Cloud (GKE)

+- A new VPC (Virtual Private Cloud)
+- A GKE cluster
+- All necessary IAM roles and firewall rules
+- Google Filestore instance for persistent storage
+- Optional: Cloud SQL PostgreSQL instance and other GCP infrastructure as defined in the modules

 ## Notes